In 2006, Herrera signed with Royals scouts Daurys Nin and Rafael Vasquez, out of the Dominican Republic.

 In 2011, Kelvin smoothed out the jarring motion he'd had before.
 While his mechanics will never be considered smooth or clean, they do allow him to throw strikes.
 But, they also lead to concerns about his long-term health.

-Herrera made three starts in his five appearances for Escogido in the 2013 Dominican Winter League, after the 2013 season.
-That was just an effort to give the reliever some multiple-inning outings so he could refine his pitches, primarily his curveball.
+Herrera made three starts in his five appearances for Escogido in the 2013 Dominican Winter League.
+That was just an effort to give him some multiple-inning outings so he could refine his pitches, primarily his curveball.

 2009: Herrera missed all but one start with a strained elbow ligament.
 Surgery was not required.
 The elbow problem stemmed from a change in Kelvin's delivery.
 He had been landing on his heel, and the Royals wanted him to land on the ball of his foot.